Pine Timber Properties: Strength, Workability & Applications for DIY and Professional Projects

 Pine Timber Grades

 - Structural Grades: Knots and defects are limited; used in construction where strength is critical.
+These are typically stamped and rated.

 Common Uses of Pine Timber